Fake it till you make it: Learning transferable representations from synthetic ImageNet clones: Evaluation protocol

 \section{Evaluation protocol}

 We evaluate our models in two ways.
-For the different ImageNet test sets, \ie datasets with images from the training classes (ImageNet-Val/v2/R/A/Sketch), we use the pretrained models as well as the classifiers we learn during pretraining using only synthetic images.
-For classification tasks on novel classes, \ie on 10 the transfer datasets we consider, we freeze the pretrained encoder and train from scratch a new set of linear classifiers for each transfer task.
+For the different ImageNet test sets, \ie, datasets with images from the training classes (ImageNet-Val/v2/R/A/Sketch), we use the pretrained models as well as the classifiers we learn during pretraining with synthetic images.
+For the classification tasks on novel classes, \ie, on the 10 small transfer datasets considered in Tab.~2 of the main paper plus the ImageNet-CoG benchmark in~\Cref{sec:cog}, we freeze the pretrained encoder and train from scratch a new set of linear classifiers for each transfer task.
 The list of all datasets we use is given in~\Cref{tab:datasets}.

 For transfer learning evaluations, we follow the linear classification protocols from~\cite{kornblith2019transfer,sariyildiz2021cog}.
-More precisely, for each of the 10 transfer datasets (2nd part of~\Cref{tab:datasets}), we first extract image representations (features) from the pretrained encoders and then train linear logistic regression classifiers using these features.
-As most transfer datasets are small, we follow~\cite{kornblith2019transfer} and train classifiers using LBFG-s implemented in Scikit-learn~\cite{scikitlearn}.
-For the larger iNaturalist 2018~\cite{van2018inaturalist} and iNaturalist 2019~\cite{van2018inaturalist} datasets we train linear classifiers in PyTorch~\cite{pytorch} using SGD.
-In all cases we resize the images with bicubic interpolation so that their shortest side is $224$ pixels, and then taking a central crop of $224 \times 224$ pixels.
-We tune hyper-parameters (learning rate and weight decay for the SGD optimizer, and regularization coefficient for the LBFG-s optimizer) using Optuna~\cite{optuna2019} over at least 25 trials.
+More precisely, for each of the transfer datasets, we first extract image representations (features) from the pretrained encoders and then train linear logistic regression classifiers using these features.
+For the larger transfer datasets, \ie, iNaturalist 2018~\cite{van2018inaturalist} and iNaturalist 2019~\cite{van2018inaturalist} datasets and the CoG levels, we train linear classifiers in PyTorch~\cite{pytorch} using SGD, following~\cite{sariyildiz2021cog}.
+For the remaining 8 smaller transfer datasets, we follow~\cite{kornblith2019transfer} and train classifiers using L-BFGS implemented in Scikit-learn~\cite{scikitlearn}.
+In all cases, we resize the images with bicubic interpolation so that their shortest side is $224$ pixels, and then take a central crop of $224 \times 224$ pixels.
+We tune hyper-parameters (learning rate and weight decay for the SGD optimizer, and regularization coefficient for the L-BFGS optimizer) using Optuna~\cite{optuna2019} over at least 25 trials.
+Code for evaluations can be found here\footnote{\resizebox{0.92\linewidth}{!}{\url{https://github.com/naver/trex/tree/master/transfer}}}.